 Latest Update Barnes drives in two runs Tuesday Wed Aug, 06, 07:17 AM

-Owns a fairly live bat, decent plate patience and some base-stealing acumen.
-Can cover the ground in center field.
+Owns a fairly lively bat, decent plate coverage and some base-stealing acumen.
+Can cover the ground in center field and play all three outfield positions.

-Flaws: : Doesn't have a lot of home-run power, which prevents him from seeing regular at-bats at the big-league level.
+Flaws: : Doesn't have optimum home-run power, which prevents him from seeing regular at-bats at the big-league level.
+Could stand to be more efficient running the bases.

 Barnes has taken advantage of his increased playing time with Carlos Gonzalez sidelined, going 5-for-16 (.313 BA) with two doubles and three RBI over his last five games.
 However, he is still slashing just .248/.295/.400 with five home runs and 18 RBI through 201 at-bats, so there is little to like about Barnes moving forward, even if he continues to receive somewhat regular playing time.
 Analyst: Matthew Beck